HISTORIC WOOLSEY CHURCH

 According to Preservationist Ryan Arvay, "The Historic Woolsey Baptist Church is an excellent example of a 19th-century rural church in Georgia.
 Though the building has obviously been altered over time, those additions and changes are largely reversible.
 Though new hardwood floors cover the original; though drywall covers the old tongue & groove walls; and though a drop ceiling obscures the original bead board - these elements can all be removed with little to no impact to the historic structure.
 We are fortunate that these elements survive but have simply been covered up.
 The same is true on the exterior of the church, where vinyl siding has simply covered up old wood siding.
 In many cases the vinyl actually protects the exterior wood."

-Upon completion, the restored historic church will provide a gathering place for worship and for community events as well as opportunities for educational, civic, literary, and cultural arts programs for not only the community of Woolsey, Georgia but also for Fayette County and surrounding areas.
+Once restored, the church (conceptual rendering above) will provide a gathering place for community, religious, educational, civic, literary, and cultural arts programs and events for not only the community of Woolsey, Georgia, but also for Fayette County, the surrounding areas and even the state of Georgia.

 Location Address: